cartelgouabou/fuel-prices-fr-chatbot/README.md

 ---

-## ✨ Update Notice: Version 2 Now Includes Mistral via Ollama
+## ✨ Update Notice 10/04/2025: Version 2 Now Includes Mistral via Ollama

 The chatbot now supports **Mistral** via [Ollama](https://ollama.com), allowing you to use a more powerful local LLM alongside TinyLlama.